OdinOfRivia/GIPHY/README.md

 ## Get started

-Pull the origin
-`git pull origin main`

 Make your branch
 `git checkout -b <yourName>`
 <yourName> should be your branch

+Pull the origin
+`git pull origin main`

-Push to your branch
+Push to your branchout
 `git push origin <yourBranchName>`

+\*\* Make sure you push your modification to your branch!!

+When your works done, make a pull request!